 - The acid test ratio does not give any detail about the timing and level of cash flows.
-For any company, its cash flows are very important when it comes to paying the obligations.
+For any company, its cash flows are very important when it comes to paying its obligations.

-- Quick ratio includes accounts receivable, assuming that it could be easily converted into cash.
+- Quick ratio includes accounts receivable, assuming it could be easily converted into cash.
 However, in the real world, it is not always true.

 - The formula for a quick ratio assumes that a company liquidates all its current assets to pay the current liabilities.
 That is not still the case as the company will need some working capital for the operations.

 Final Words on Acid Test / Quick Ratio